 Director Pension.
 Each person who was a member of the Board of Directors on January 12, 2005, who was elected as a director prior to August 9, 2000, and who is not eligible to receive a pension under any other Company retirement program is, following (i) the termination of his or her service as a director and (ii) the attainment by such director of the age of 65, entitled to receive an annual pension in the amount of \$20,000, payable in quarterly installments until the earlier of (a) the expiration of a period equal to the number of full years that such person served as a director prior to May 31, 2001, or (b) the death of such person.
-Director Erland Kailbourne is the only current directors so eligible.
+Retiring Director Kailbourne is the only current director so eligible.
+None of the Company's director nominees are eligible for a pension.